Beech Fern foliage

 Other Names: syn.
 Phegopteris decursive-pinnata

-A low to medium fern that forms slow-spreading clumps of upright, arching fronds forming tidy mounds; great for moist, shady borders; tolerates sun with adequate moisture; divide in spring
+A low to medium fern that forms slow-spreading clumps of upright, arching fronds creating tidy mounds; great for moist, shady borders; tolerates sun with adequate moisture; divide in spring

 Beech Fern's attractive ferny pinnately compound leaves remain green in color throughout the season.
 Neither the flowers nor the fruit are ornamentally significant.